shaefelinger/HCS-Project2-TravelBlogVue/README.md

 > only available, if  logged-In

 Here you enter a new post.
-Location, Title and Date are required, the rest is optional.
+Location, title and date are required, the rest is optional.

 The Location-Field uses Googlemaps-Autocomplete.